ray-project/ray/doc/source/cross-language.rst

       - From Java to Python: *raise an exception*
       - From Java to Java: **OK**

+The following example shows how to pass these types as parameters and how to return return these types.

 You can write a Python function which returns the input data:

 .. code-block:: python